 At present Barbour is the guest artist at Nebraska Repertory Theatre, serving as both a performer and movement director for Wesley Broulik's revival of The Serpent, and as a visiting lecturer in movement and acting studies at the Johnny Carson School of Theatre and Film at the University of Nebraska-Lincoln.

 She has previously worked alongside AltspaceVR as a movement director, performer, and researcher in the pursuit of bringing physically engaging live performances to a social virtual platform.
 She is a founding member of MoVR:s, a collective of international artists striving to expand the boundaries of virtual performance.
 In September 2014 she co-founded Blazing Change Players, an educational physical theatre company with a mission to create original, challenging, and dynamic dramatic works that serve as a platform for discussion about social inequality.
 Since BCP's conception its principle work, By the Bi, has been produced in five countries and recognized by Amnesty International UK as a production inspiring audiences to think about human rights.

 Barbour's work has been published and produced throughout the USA, UK, Ireland, Australia, Italy, and The Netherlands.
 Recent editorial credits include Human Magazine, Vogue Italia, and The Huffington Post.

-Upcoming productions include: Questions of Terorrism and Repression (London, UK) and The Serpent (Lincoln, Nebraska, USA).
+Upcoming productions include: The Serpent (Lincoln, Nebraska, USA).
 Barbour is presently collaborating with Guatemalan actor and movement director Diana Paola Alvarado and Iranian-American photographer and director Labbie Manesh on a series of short films focused on immigration in the United States.
 Filming is set to begin in Los Angeles, CA Spring 2018.